Flexberry/flexberry.github.io/pages/products/flexberry-designer/form-constructor/fd_create-data-class.en.md

 Create a data class is possible:

-* the link `Дополнительно -> Классы` in the main menu of the application
+* the link «Advanced -> Classes» in the main menu of the application
-* button `Добавить form редактирования` page Structure of the application
+* button «Add form edit» page Structure of the application

 Edit the data class is possible:

-* button `Перейти to the list классов` page Structure of the application
+* button «to go to the list of classes» page Structure of the application
-* the link `Дополнительно -> Классы` in the main menu of the application, you can open a form with a list of all classes of the designed system with which you can proceed to edit the metadata of the class by clicking on the corresponding line of the list.
+* the link «Advanced -> Classes» in the main menu of the application, you can open a form with a list of all classes of the designed system with which you can proceed to edit the metadata of the class by clicking on the corresponding line of the list.
 * the allocation of class data in the left part of the page Structure of the application and the edit button.

 ### Edit views